Originally posted on 1/6/19 on Zoot580.blogspot.com.

 - Is there civil/political unrest and corruption in government in some areas in Africa?
 Yes.
 Just like other places around the globe on BBC World News.
 And I won’t begin to speak about the division in THIS country.
 Lord, that man and his “wall”…

 - Are there areas in Africa where it’s unsafe to roam, unescorted?
 Sure.
-Driven through some of these cities in AMERICA with a high crime index lately?
+But have you driven through some of these cities in AMERICA with a high crime index lately?

 - Are there uncharted lands that beg to be photographed and inhabited?
 Of course.
 All over.
 Just like America, particularly my own back yard (these kids need to get to mowin’).